Letters From Van Gogh

 “If one draws a pollard willow as though it were a living being, which it actually is, then the surroundings follow more or less naturally, if only one has focused all one’s attention on that one tree and hasn’t rested until there was some life in it.”Vincent van Gogh

 A painter isn’t the only one who puts life in trees on canvases.
-Be it a shirt a tailor is stitching, a fabric a businessman is repurposing, a path a gardener is raking, a sonata a musician is practicing, a baguette a baker is kneading, a game a coder is writing — all of these become alive when their creator gives all of their attention to it.
+Be it a shirt a tailor stitches, a path a gardener rakes, a sonata a musician practices, a baguette a baker kneads — all of these become alive when their creator gives all of their attention to it.

 Everything that is great is so because its creator didn't rest until she gave the work her best

-We all become doubtful when we spend a lot of time learning.
+We all become doubtful when we spend a lot of time learning (Rainer Maria Rilke shares great wisdom on doubts.).
 Our results aren’t yet visible to us, let alone to the world.
 Hastening, we wriggle out of the motherly arms of learning and run towards the tower of results.

 But for those times Van Gogh has promising advice as he shares with one friend De Bock,